This unique session is designed to introduce Google Tag Manager in a collaborative environment with a small class size.

 Tags, Triggers, and Variables, oh my!

 Learn these three important concepts inside of Google Tag Manager and how they interact with each other.
-We’ll create Tags, Triggers (Rules) and Variables (Macros) that are extensible and easy to maintain.
+We’ll create Tags, Triggers, and Variables that are extensible and easy to maintain.

 Learn how to easily connect Google Tag Manager to Google AdWords, Google Analytics, Ecommerce tracking, jQuery and more.